The Bridges of Madison County (musical): Act I

 The next day, while Robert is composing the photograph at the Roseman Bridge, Francesca shops for a new dress ("Look at Me").
-Realizing that Robert has awoken a feeling within her that she has not felt since she left Italy, she goes to the Roseman Bridge in search of him.
+Realizing that Robert has awoken feelings within her that she has not felt since she left Italy, she goes to the Roseman Bridge in search of him.
 At the bridge, Robert explains to her the process of composing a meaningful photograph ("World Inside a Frame").
-Robert then gives Francesca the copy of the National Geographic featuring the photographs that he took of the post-war reconstruction in Naples.
-Francesca reveals that her fiancé, Paolo, was killed during the war, and she tearfully describes how her life in Naples corresponds to the photographs that Robert took.
+Robert gives Francesca a copy of National Geographic featuring the photographs he took of post-war reconstruction in Naples.
+Francesca opens up, revealing her fiancé, Paolo, was killed during the war, and she tearfully describes how her life in Naples corresponds to the photographs that Robert took.
 Realizing that their connection is more significant than she had initially believed, Francesca again invites Robert to clean up and dine at the farm.

-While Robert is cleaning up, Francesca receives a call from Bud: Carolyn's steer has reached the final and they are staying another day at the fair.
+While Robert is cleaning up, Francesca receives another call from Bud: Carolyn's steer has advanced to the final and they have to stay another day at the fair.
 Francesca is disoriented from her interactions with Robert and Bud.
-While Bud celebrates Carolyn's victory in the nearest bar and reflects on his relationship with Francesca ("Something from a Dream"), Francesca bathes and prepares for her dinner with Robert.
-After Robert waits in the kitchen, Francesca comes downstairs in the pink dress that she bought that day.
+Bud celebrates Carolyn's victory in the nearest bar and reflects on his relationship with Francesca ("Something from a Dream").
+Francesca bathes and prepares for her dinner with Robert.
+While Robert waits in the kitchen, Francesca comes downstairs in the new pink dress that she bought that day.
 Finally alone with Robert and the implications of the time that they have shared, Francesca asks Robert if this is what always happens when he wanders into a town—she has bought a new dress and invited him in and everything is about to change for them.
 Robert asserts that he never steps into a world where people belong to each other and that he never intended for their relationship to go this far.
 They kiss, but are interrupted by a phone call from Marge.
 Marge asks Francesca to make plans the next day, but Francesca tells Marge that she already has plans to go to Des Moines.
 After the call, Robert and Francesca dance in the kitchen to the radio ("Get Closer"), and then realize that, while both unknowingly searching for a connection, they have found each other ("Falling into You").
 After their dance, Francesca leads Robert upstairs to her bedroom.